 Why this recipe works

-Searing the chicken ahead of time gives a crispy texture and also allows additional flavor to go into the onions, garlic and pepper.
-Broth makes the entire skillet juicy and oh so saucy.
+Searing the chicken ahead of time gives a crispy texture and also allows the additional flavor to go into the onions, garlic, and pepper.
+Broth makes the entire skillet juicy and oh-so saucy.

-Rhubarb adds a delight tartness and lemon gives a citrus burst to balance out the healthy fats.
+Rhubarb adds a delightful tartness and lemon gives a citrus burst to balance out the healthy fats.